 The key active ingredient in Parodontax is stannous fluoride which has antibacterial properties that fight plaque and gingivitis.
 In addition, it lays down a mineral barrier over exposed dentin (inner part of the tooth) to prevent sensitivity.

 Parodontax has the added benefit of enabling you to continue with your whitening regime whilst improving gum health.
 As well as using hydrated silica to gently buff away stains, Parodontax deploys Pentasodium Triphosphate (PT) to dissolve surface stains.
 PT also prevents food particles from sticking to teeth surfaces which disrupts plaque build up.

 Polyacrylic acid is deployed as an anti tartar agent as it reduces the amount of calcium in saliva to prevent the calcification (or hardening) of plaque.

 This is a great daily toothpaste that supports gum health, while gently whitening and protecting your teeth.
-It has a thick non-gritty texture and a fresh minty flavour (view on Amazon).
+It has a thick non-gritty texture and a fresh minty flavor (view on Amazon).

 - Neutralizes plaque bacteria

 - Formulated to foam in a way that penetrates hard to reach places

 - Gently cools gums during and after brushing

 - Contains Stannous Fluoride to strengthen enamel, prevent plaque and cavities and relieve the pain of sensitivity

 Crest Gum Detoxify is specifically formulated to neutralize and control plaque around the gum line.
 It is engineered to provide a cooling, soothing foam that reaches areas your toothbrush cannot.